immersive-arts/Sparck2/README.md

 SPatial Augmented Reality Contruction Kit 2.

+## Documention

+A new documention is in the making.
+Check it out (its a work in progress) -> [Welcome to SPARCK - Sparck Documentation](https://immersive-arts.github.io/Sparck2_Documentation/)

+## About this Repo

 Also includes QueScript.

 There are three flavors of SPARCK:

-* The standalone app.
 * Running the app inside Max8.
 You need [Max8](https://cycling74.com/downloads/) and the SPARCK package, but there is no need for a Max8 license.
 * The SPARCK package for creating [Max](https://cycling74.com/downloads/) patches based on SPARCK nodes.
 This allows to use the full power of Max8 in combination with SPARCK.
 This requires a [Max8 license](https://cycling74.com/shop).

 ## Installation

-read the [instructions](https://github.com/immersive-arts/SPARCK2/wiki/Installation) on how to install the different flavors of SPARCK.
+read the [Documentation](https://immersive-arts.github.io/Sparck2_Documentation/start/setup/)  how to install SPARCK.

-## Usage

-see [tecartlab.com](http://tecartlab.com) for more information.

 ## Building